splunk/storm-examples/README.md

 ## Getting Started

-In order to the examples, you'll need a Splunk Storm account.
+In oder for the examples to work, you'll need a Splunk Storm account.
 If you don't aready have one, you can get one from http://www.splunkstorm.com

 ## Overview